markmiro/ghost-tabs-chrome-extension/README.md

   - https://chrome.google.com/webstore/detail/tab-suspender/fiabciakcmgepblmdkmemdbbkilneeeh
 - Chrome has an upcoming favicon API, but it seems buggy and not fully featured?
 - I can have multiple `content-security-policy` HTTP headers, but subsequent ones can only become [more restrictive](https://chrisguitarguy.com/2019/07/05/working-with-multiple-content-security-policy-headers/)
+- Loading content script on "document_start" is tempting, but I'll have to test it a bit more.
+In one test, it didn't reliably update the favicons to the unread state.

 Implementation notes: